Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models

-The bulk modulus is a benchmark dataset is a test dataset consisting of $100$ papers randomly chosen from the over $10000$ paper results of a search query \emph{''bulk modulus''+''crystalline''}, a subset of 100 papers from the first 6000 full-text papers available through ScienceDirect API was randomly selected.
-In the written text of these $100$ papers, there are $18408$ sentences in total, out of which $237$ sentences mention the value of bulk modulus.
-This dataset is used as a benchmark so a human ground truth is extracted.
+The bulk modulus is a benchmark dataset of sentences.
+From over 10000 paper results of a search query \emph{''bulk modulus''+''crystalline''}, a subset of 100 papers from the first 6000 full-text papers available through ScienceDirect API was randomly selected.
+In the written text of these 100 papers, there are 18408 sentences in total, out of which 237 sentences mention the value of bulk modulus.
+This sentence dataset is used as a benchmark for the classification so a human ground truth is extracted.
 To avoid excessive time spent establishing the human labeled ground truth this database uses only a very small fraction of the total available papers.
-Thus the bulk modulus database is not nearly complete, and the human-assisted extraction of a final database is not performed.
+Thus the bulk modulus sentences database is not nearly complete, and the human-assisted extraction of a final database is not performed.

 For the zero-shot case (only step 1 and not step 2) the approach effectively has no training data and can just be assessed on the test data described above.
 However, when step 2 included the fine-tuning requires additional data (effectively a training data set).
 For this fine-tuning process an additional 339 positive and 484 negative sentences have been extracted from papers not included in the $100$ papers in the test set.
 These additional sentences are use to investigate how fine-tuning improves the model and plot learning curves (see Fig.~\ref{fig:learning}).